Improvements along the Clays Mill Road corridor, from Harrodsburg Road to just south of Man O’ War Boulevard are being done in several sections.

 - Section 2C extends from Keithshire Way to New Circle Road. (completed)

-- Section 1 extends from Waco Drive to Harrodsburg Road. (future)
+- Section 1 extends from Waco Drive to Harrodsburg Road. (ongoing)

 Clays Mill Road is a 3.7-mile urban minor arterial through a mixed-use area consisting of residential, school, church, and some commercial land.